 VIII.
-The haircuts applied are checked for their adequacy regularly, at least annually, and will be adapted if necessary.
+The collateralization ratios applied are checked for their adequacy regularly, at least annually, and will be adapted if necessary.

 IX.
 The Investment Company (or its delegates) shall proceed on a daily basis to the valuation of the collateral received.
 In case the value of the collateral already granted appears to be insufficient in comparison with the amount to be covered, the counterparty shall provide additional collateral at very short-term.
-If appropriate, safety margins shall apply in order to take into consideration exchange risks or market risks inherent to the assets accepted as collateral.